Future Ready Curriculum

 Blue Coat Primary School aims to provide a curriculum that matches the needs of its children.
 Our vision is built around “future readiness” and, as such, what we teach our children needs to precisely match the way in which we teach them.
 Through doing this, we ensure that our children are prepared as learners and as individuals for their future lives in an exponentially evolving world.
 In short, we aim for children to be empowered learners.

 Many schools present, as their curriculum, a set of objectives that their children are expected to achieve during their time at school.
 This forms part of our curriculum, and in our Subject Progression documents we have sequenced the learning in order that knowledge, skills and understanding build progressively on each other.
 Objectives are taken from the National Curriculum as well as objectives that we have recognised as being essential to the needs of our children to be future ready.
-End points have been created to ensure that there is clarity as to what the learning is building towards.
+These progression documents were designed upon our Intent Preambles and our Endpoints.
+The Intent Preambles were where we started.
+They are an ambitious vision for each individual subject, taking into account the needs of our children.
+These were then incorporated into our Endpoints, ensuring that our curriculum has the high expectations.

 However, our curriculum goes beyond a set of objectives.
 Our curriculum is based around the understanding that the way in which our children are presented with objectives and the way in which they are asked to engage with them, shapes their learning experience.
 An effective curriculum is a cohesive whole that incorporates every aspect of the child’s learning.
 This links with our vision, where we recognise that for our children to be “future ready”, they need to be empowered with the skills to learn for themselves as highly effective problem solvers.